Gaberoids/MS3-gf-foodStorage-MongoDb/README.md

     - Sort table based on expiration data.
     - To make expire items to stand out or generate notification and alerts when items expire.
     - Validation to date field on other browsers than Chrome.
+    - Table style: text vertical alignment for the fields but Descrition column

 ## Technologies Used